electron/rfcs/text/0016-save-restore-window-state.md

 ### BaseWindowConstructorOptions

-* `name` string (optional) - A unique identifier for the window that enables features such as state persistence.
+* `name` string (optional) - A unique identifier for the window, used internally by Electron to enable features such as state persistence.
+Each window must have a distinct name.
+It can only be reused after the corresponding window has been destroyed.
+An error is thrown if the name is already in use.
+This is not the visible title shown to users on the title bar.

 * `windowStatePersistence` ([WindowStatePersistence] | Boolean) (optional) - Configures or enables the persistence of window state (position, size, maximized state, etc.) across application restarts.
 Has no effect if window `name` is not provided. _Experimental_